Story by Margaret Connors, BA ’17

 Anderberg and Savattere encouraged their campaign’s new online community to think critically about the reality of their lives and how that connects to the realities others live.
 “What perspective do you have that could help alleviate a problem, or add to a solution,” they asked on the campaign Facebook page.
 “Perhaps in attempting to help someone else, you'll find a new way to help yourself too.”

-While on the road, they asked several people about the personal solutions they’ve found to better their lives.
+While on the road, they asked several people about the personal solutions they've found to better their lives.
 They took photos of some of their subjects and published their answers with their photos on social media.
-(See a few of these photos in the photo slideshow at the top of this page.)

 One thing the women did not anticipate was how hard it would be to produce content on the road.
 They learned that, as journalists, capturing the right moment is imperative for effectively sharing the story.